 Long hours demand guidance on the go.

-Does any industry have stranger or longer hours than those who work in the healthcare?
+Does any industry have stranger or longer hours than those who work in healthcare?
 When you consider the average schedule of a nurse or doctor, it’s no surprise that they might not have time to sit down and pore through their finances after finishing a graveyard shift at the hospital.

-That’s the beauty of online financial wellness resources.
+That’s the beauty of online financial wellbeing resources.
 Digital benefits not only provide easily digested information on finances, but they offer that guidance for those who are always on the go.

 When you add up the long hours, the years and years of graduate school, the debt from those years of graduate school, and the high pressure to perform, it’s no wonder that employees in the healthcare industry are susceptible to some of the highest rates of burnout of any field of work.

 And when you consider that financial stress is the #1 cause of stress in the modern workplace, it’s pretty easy to understand why a doctor working 100-hour work weeks with hundreds of thousands of dollars of debt might start to feel the pressure.

-For details on financial wellness in the workplace, check out LearnLux’s high tech, high touch solution for companies looking to be a leader in employee benefits.
+For details on financial wellbeing in the workplace, check out LearnLux’s trusted program for companies looking to be a leader in employee benefits.